billwear/doc-workflow-tools/README.md

 # radtools

-Note that this github includes manpages for all the tools.
+Note that this github includes manpages for all the standard tools (the special, Canonical-only RAD tools don't have manpages, just this README).
 You can install the manpages (for example, the radget manpage) like this:

 ```
 sudo cp radget.7 /usr/local/share/man/man7